autismuk/Font-Manager/README.md

 	display.newBitmapText("Hello World !",160,240,"retrofont",40):setModifier("curve"):animate()

-will create it, set its modifier and run it until you clear the screen.
+will create it, set its modifier and run it indefinitely.

 Event listeners now operate as they do on any other viewgroup, this class does not have its own addEventListener methods.